 How Long Can You Receive Workers’ Compensation Benefits in Georgia?

-The length of time that you can receive workers’ compensation benefits in Georgia depends on the nature and severity of your injury or illness.
-If you are unable to work for more than seven days due to your injury, you may be eligible for wage replacement benefits.
+The length of time you can receive workers’ compensation benefits in Georgia depends on the nature and severity of your injury or illness.
+You may be eligible for wage replacement benefits if you cannot work for more than seven days due to your injury.

 Do I Have to Pay Back a Workers’ Comp Lien If I Get a 3rd Party Settlement for the Same Injuries?